http4k/http4k/src/docs/cookbook/simple_routing/index.md

 title: http4k Routing API (Simple)
 description: Recipes for using the http4k composable routing API

-This example shows how to use the simple routing functionality to bind several routes
+This example shows how to use the simple routing functionality to bind several routes.

+For the typesafe contract-style routing, refer to [this](/cookbook/typesafe_http_contracts/) recipe instead,

 ### Gradle setup